 A collection of short stories explore what it is like to be young and black, centering on the experiences of black teenagers and emphasizing that one person's experiences, reality, and personal identity are different than someone else. - (Baker & Taylor)

-Edited by the National Book Award finalist and featuring contributions by a prestigious group of best-selling, award-winning and emerging African American young-adult authors, a timely literary collection shares modern insights into what it is like to be young and black in today's America.
-Simultaneous eBook. - (Baker & Taylor)
+Edited by the National Book Award finalist and featuring contributions by a prestigious group of best-selling, award-winning and emerging African American young-adult authors, a timely literary collection shares modern insights into what it is like to be young and Black in today’s America.
+Simultaneous eBook.
+Illustrations. - (Baker & Taylor)

 Edited by National Book Award finalist Ibi Zoboi, and featuring some of the most acclaimed bestselling Black authors writing for teens today&;Black Enough is an essential collection of captivating stories about what it&;s like to be young and Black in America.
 A selection of the Schomburg Center's Black Liberation Reading List.

 Black is...sisters navigating their relationship at summer camp in Portland, Oregon, as written by Renée Watson.